 Special note to students with new BJU IDs: Because of our transition to a new student management system, new logins are not going in to Canvas automatically.
 If you try the link above and it says you "don't exist," please fill out the Google form below with your BJU email address.

 If you don’t have a BJU login

 New and transfer students (associate who receive fewer than 6 English credits or baccalaureate students who receive fewer than 9 English credits) who have no ACT or SAT scores must take this placement test.
+(Note that we cannot use the CLT for Math or English placement.)
 Testing may take as much as 45 minutes.
 Students wanting to challenge their ACT or SAT placement may also take the placement test.

 Bachelor Degree Programs

 Testing may take as much as 2 hours.
 There is a time limit on these tests, so be sure you have the maximum allowed time available.
 Calculators and/or paper and pencil are permitted when taking any math tests.

 Students without ACT/SAT scores (note that we cannot use the CLT for math or English placement):

 Students whose major requires a college math course should look at this study guide to prepare: ARTStudyGuide

 Students whose major does not require a college math course should look at this study guide to prepare: LAMStudyGuide